 What is Negative Pressure Wound Therapy?

-Vacuum-assisted closure (VAC) is a method of decreasing air pressure around a wound to assist the healing.
+Negative Pressure Wound Therapy (NPWT) is a method of decreasing air pressure around a wound to assist the healing.

-A wound vacuum system may help your wound heal more quickly by:
+This system may help your wound heal more quickly by: